Wickmere St Andrew

 Visiting Wickmere St Andrew

 The beautiful setting of St Andrew’s in Wickmere is rural Norfolk at its best.
-There is not much of a village nearby, but plenty of other Round Tower Church, making it a great area for Churchcrawling.
+There is not much of a village nearby, but plenty of other Round Tower Churches, making it a great area for Churchcrawling.

 Only the first eight feet of the 11th century tower remain, made of lumps of ferricrete, along with the lower part of its north stair turret, and the west nave wall with its ferricrete quoins (before the aisles were added).
 Ferricrete is a rough dark brown stone, found locally and is 2-70 million years old.
 This remains to the height of the sill of the ground floor west window, which is 14th century.
 Above this the tower was rebuilt in the 14th century, with quatrefoils in the tops of the belfry openings.
 The parapet was added in the 15th century and has flushwork panels.
 The aisles and chancel have 14th century windows, so there must have been a major rebuilding then.
 The clerestory is built of cut white flints, with grey stone crosses set between the windows, which alternate between quatrefoils and two-lights.
 The south porch also has flushwork panels, with cut white flints set into the stone work for the south face, and proudwork, where the stones are recessed back, in the buttresses.
 Significant iron work is displayed on the south door, dating back to about 1360.